How do you reinvent when crossroads look like a dead end? Stop sinking. Find new footing. ASPIRE.

 The phone rang.
-Thank good orderly direction, it was my old friend JR. Responding to my existential dilemma, she told me about The Artist's Way, Julia Cameron's course in discovering and recovering your creative self.
+Thank good orderly direction, it was my old friend JR. Responding to my existential dilemma, she told me about The Artist's Way, Julia Cameron's 12-step course in discovering and recovering your creative self.

 The Artist's Way was my first framework for sensing into the unknown: the first step of the creative process.
 I'm sharing it with you because it's a self-starter's way to answer the question: "what's most important to you right now?"
-Why creativity matters.

 What creativity really is.

-Leading from the Emerging Future, we need to connect to source.
+Creating our desired future, we need to connect to source.

 The creative process is as important for you and me as it is for groups, teams, communities, states, and countries.